robotsorcerer/robotsorcerer.github.io/about.md

 #### Favorite Quotes

+> "There are several ways in which a mathematician can proceed to extend his research efforts, particularly one who is deeply interested in problems arising from the physical world.
+He can, on one hand, examine the equations he has been working with and modify them in a variety of ways.
+Or he can ask questions that have not been asked before concerning the nature of the solution of the original equations.
+This is basically a very difficult way to carry out research.
+It is very easy to change the form of an equation in a large number of ways.
+The great majority of the new equations are not meaningful, and, in consequence, lead to both difficult and unimportant problems.
+Similarly, there are many questions that are difficult to answer, but hardly worth asking.
+The well-trained mathematician does not measure the value of a problem solely by its intractability.
+The challenge is there, but even very small boys do not accept all dares."
+                -- Richard E. Bellman

 > "Math is not something boys are better at, it's not a spectator sport, it's not a system of arbitrary rules, it's not dependent on the laws of physics, it's not easier or better in base 12 or base π, it's not a young man's game, it's not useless in the real world, it's not beholden to the real world, it's not learnable in one year or from one book or one website, it is not particularly interested in the golden ratio or the digits of pi or trivial calculation tricks that aren't actually from the Vedas, it is not always explainable to a 6-year-old or in "layman's terms", it's not beyond your grasp if you recognize that it will take time and dedication and active effort, it is not dry, it is not cold, it is not boring, it is not the opposite of "human" or "people-oriented" or "spiritual" or "artistic", and for Pete's sake, it doesn't say that if you add 1 and 2 and 3 and 4 "and so on" you'll "in the end" get 1/12."
                       -- Alon Amit, What is Mathematics not?